 From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
 Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
 Parents can join in on the fun too: we send out regular email communication to keep you in the loop every week.
 We also send a preview of the upcoming week’s project so you and your son or daughter can gear up for what’s next!

-Our Engineering programs in the Grand Rapids, Kalamazoo and Battle Creek region include:
+Sylvan’s Engineering courses in the Grand Rapids, Kalamazoo and Battle Creek region offer:

 - Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.